One of the most amazing places to travel in Cambodia is Angkor Wat. Angkor Wat is located in Siem Reap and is a fascinating place to travel to.

 4. – Angkor Wat Means Temple Capital city

-In the Khmer language, the name Angkor Wat translates to mean “temple capital city.”
-The word Angkor means “capital city,” and Wat means “temple.”
+In the Khmer language, the name Angkor Wat means “temple capital city.”
+Angkor means “capital city,” and Wat means “temple.”
 So literally, the name Angkor Wat meant the ” temple capital city” or simply “temple city.”

 5. – Angkor Wat Was the Center Of Southeast Asia